obiwanjacobi/Zsharp/docs/lexical/identifiers.md

 MyEmptyAlias(42)
 ```

-How do we know what type this alias represents (function, struct etc)?
+- How do we know what type this alias represents (function, struct etc)?

----

-> TBD: Aliases and variable initialization with type inference have a potential syntax clash.
-Using `:=` for type inferred assignment would fix that.
+- Can aliases be exported from a module or are they always local to the module they;re declare in?